fission/fission.io/content/en/blog/guestbook-application-with-fission-golang.md

 +++

 Fission provides you with a serverless framework that you can deploy on your Kubernetes clusters.
-There are various use cases where you can use Fission, and today we'll show you how to develop a guestbook application with Fission in GoLang using CockroachDB as a database.
+There are various use cases where you can use Fission, and today we'll show you how to develop a guestbook application with Fission in Go using CockroachDB as a database.

 ## Serverless Guestbook Application